kazumov/embedded-sql-and-regex/README.md

 var expression = /https?:\/\/(www\.)?[-a-zA-Z0-9@:%._\+~#=]{2,256}\.[a-z]{2,6}\b([-a-zA-Z0-9@:%_\+.~#?&//=]*)/gi;

 ```
-The marker `http` may give a hint about the source of expression, but it is impossible to recognize the details of the rest of expression string.
+The marker `http` may give a hint about the source of expression, but it is impossible to recognize the details of the rest of the expression string.

 # The solution

-One should avoid to embed any foreign code in the native source code.
+One should avoid embedding any foreign code in the native source code.

-One can store the foreign code, like SQL or RegEx in external files or storage.

-One should use class-like wrappers to recall or extract the source from the native file or resource.
+One can store the foreign code, like SQL or RegEx, in external files or storage, and use class-like wrappers to recall or extract the source from the native file or resource.